 Spread: 4 feet

 Hardiness Zone: 6a

 Other Names: Yakushima Rhododendron

 An outstanding broadleaf evergreen shrub for the garden border which features pink flower buds which open to soft white flowers in spring; well-drained, highly acidic and organic soil is essential, use plenty of peat moss when planting

 Yaku Princess Rhododendron is smothered in stunning clusters of white trumpet-shaped flowers at the ends of the branches in mid spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Yaku Princess Rhododendron is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.